Do you sell flying ointments?

 Like any medicine, frequent use will lead to tolerance.
 If using our ointments on a regular basis to treat chronic issues, tolerance breaks are recommended.
 Try a one week break after 3-4 weeks of use.
 If you are using a medicinal nightshade ointment you can use an Artemisia or Nymphaea ointment during the tolderance break and vice versa.

 Are they okay for long-term use?

-There have been no medical studies done on long-term topical use of artemisias and nightshades.
-As with any medicine, if you use it every day your body will build up a tolerance and it will become less effective.
-To counteract this, take a break for 1-2 weeks from using the medicine before starting up regular use again so your body has a chance to re-adjust.
-If you are on any medication or are using the ointment to help with a medical condition, be sure to inform your doctor.
+There have been no medical studies done on long-term topical use of artemisias and nightshades, but as they are for external use and the constituents are not passing through your digestive system or organs, they are safer than many oral pain relievers.
+If you are on any medication or are using the ointment to help with a chronic medical condition, be sure to inform your doctor.

 Can I use them if I am pregnant/breastfeeding?

 No!
 These herbs are not safe to use when pregnant or breastfeeding.

 How do I ensure the safety of children and pets?